Skip to main content

 import MoleculeA from 'components/molecules/molecule-a'

-Components importing helpers from a category other than "data":
+Components importing helpers with a fileName different than "sort":

 // src/components/atoms/atom-a/AtomA.js